adisakshya/chat-rooms/README.md

 ### Step 2:
 Now just type

 `node app.js`

-and you have the chat-room active.
+and you have the chat-room active. on localhost:5000

 ## Screenshots
 ```